marcua/tweeql/README.md

 Queries by Example
 ==================
+Now we'll walk through example queries to teach you the TweeQL syntax.
+Check out (http://github.com/marcua/tweeql/blob/master/examples/examples.txt) for a longer list of example queries that you can run in TweeQL.

 SELECT FROM WHERE GROUP BY WINDOW
 ---------------------------------
 TweeQL borrows its query syntax from SQL, and so queries are of the form